Django Framework¶

 fail to load.
 This happens because the admin module will build a set of fields

-property to search for related users in the
+to populate the search_fields property to search for related users in the

 administration UI, but this requires the user model to be retrieved which might